glukt/PP/spec.md

 #### 6.3.1.
 Node Library ("All Nodes")
 - **Master List:** This panel contains a master list of all potential nodes that can be added to the tree, including all OSRS Skills, Quests, Raids, and various equipment/item unlocks.
-- **Add to Canvas:** Nodes in the list not currently on the canvas are greyed out and marked with a `[+]`.
+- **Add to Canvas:** Nodes in the list not currently on the canvas are marked with a `[+]`.
 Clicking them adds them to the center of the current canvas view.
 - **Categories & Search:** The list is organized by categories (e.g., Skills, Quests, Armour, Weapons, Raids).
-A search bar allows for live, instantaneous filtering of the list by name.
+A search bar and category buttons allow for live, instantaneous filtering of the list.
+- **Usage Counter:** A counter at the top of the panel displays the number of nodes used versus the total available in the current filtered view (e.g., `1/3` if one of the three Raid nodes has been placed).

 #### 6.3.2.
 Node Manipulation (on Selection)
 When one or more nodes are selected on the canvas, a contextual set of tools appears: